back-kh/Palm_Classification/README.md

 ## Models

 1. **VGG (Visual Geometry Group)**
-   - Classic architecture known for simplicity and depth.
+   - **Description:** VGG is known for its simplicity and depth, utilizing small convolutional filters to capture intricate details.
+Its architecture allows for a straightforward approach to feature extraction.
+   - **Use Case:** Best for scenarios where interpretability and feature visualization are essential.

 2. **ResNet (Residual Networks)**
-   - Introduces skip connections for deeper networks without vanishing gradients.
+   - **Description:** ResNet introduces skip connections, enabling the training of very deep networks without the vanishing gradient problem.
+This architecture allows for more effective feature learning.
+   - **Use Case:** Ideal for leveraging deeper architectures to significantly improve classification accuracy.

 3. **Efficient ViT (Vision Transformer)**
-   - Combines convolutional layers with transformer architecture.
+   - **Description:** Efficient ViT combines the local feature extraction of convolutional layers with the global context capabilities of transformers, optimizing both computational efficiency and performance.
+   - **Use Case:** Particularly effective for datasets with high variability and complexity.

 4. **Swin Transformer**
-   - A hierarchical transformer that processes images at various scales.
+   - **Description:** Swin Transformer employs a hierarchical architecture that processes images at various scales, effectively capturing local and global features.
+   - **Use Case:** Suitable for tasks requiring high-resolution inputs, making it versatile across different image sizes.

 5. **CvT (Convolutional Vision Transformer)**
-   - Hybrid model that incorporates convolutional layers with transformer architecture.
+   - **Description:** CvT merges convolutional layers with transformer architectures, improving local feature extraction while maintaining global understanding, resulting in better performance in complex classification tasks.
+   - **Use Case:** Excels in scenarios that require a balance between local detail and global context.

 ## Evaluation Metrics